Home - Electrical equipment

 • purchase of the first batch of raw materials;

-• remuneration of employees;
+• remuneration of workers;

 • initial advertising budget.